BMBOMICH/psvl/README.md

 **Built with ❤️ in Baku, Azerbaijan — Drafted with Claude by Anthropic**

-If PSVL was useful for your project, a ⭐ would help other indie developers find it.
+If PSVL protected your project, a ⭐ would help other indie developers find it.

 </div>